View our Christmas and New Year service hours

 Once you have collected your sample and performed your test, you must wait 10 minutes after applying your sample into the test cassette, before you read the results.
 Do not interpret the result after 20 minutes.

-If 2 lines appear against the test (T) and control (C) on your cassette, then the TSH level is higher than the normal (5μIU/mL).
+If two lines appear against the test (T) and control (C) on your cassette, then this indicates an abnormality in your TSH levels.

 What next?

-Thyroid Stimulating Hormone (TSH), is a hormone produced by the body which stimulates the thyroid gland to produce thyroxine⁽¹⁾.
-In most cases, a high TSH level indicates that you have an underactive thyroid, also known as hypothyroidism⁽¹⁾.
+Thyroid stimulating hormone (TSH) is a hormone produced by the body which stimulates the thyroid gland to produce thyroxine⁽¹⁾.
+An imbalance in your TSH levels could be a sign of an underactive or overactive thyroid.

 To confirm your result, or to get an exact measurement of the TSH level in your blood, you might want to consider taking a confirmatory blood test.
 This type of test is sent off to a laboratory for analysis and can be sent as part of your thyroid profile alongside a hormone called free T4 (thyroxine), to more accurately review how your thyroid is functioning.
 You can then take your results to a healthcare professional who will give you advice on what to do next.

-If only 1 line appears against the control (C) marker, the TSH level in your blood is not in the range to consider hypothyroidism.
+If only one line appears against the control (C) marker, this indicates a normal TSH level in your blood .

 What next?

-The test indicates that your TSH levels are not raised, which suggests you do not have an underactive thyroid.
+The test indicates that your TSH levels are not raised, which suggests you do not display an imbalance in your TSH levels.

 To confirm your result, or to get an exact measurement of the TSH level in your blood, you might want to consider taking a confirmatory blood test.
 This type of test is sent off to a laboratory for analysis and can be sent as part of your thyroid profile alongside a hormone called free T4 (thyroxine), to more accurately review how your thyroid is functioning.
 If both these results are normal this is considered a marker of good health and the test can be repeated every 6-12 months.
 If either result is abnormal, you can then take your results to a healthcare professional who will give you advice on what to do next.